Expenses for the production of income

 Other deductible expenses for the production of income

 Trade-union membership fees and unemployment fund fees can be deducted as expenses for the production of income.
-The Tax Administration receives information about the fees directly from the employers if they withhold the fees from your wages.
+In most cases, the Tax Administration receives information directly from trade unions and unemployment funds, including lists of fees paid to them.
 Please check your pre-completed tax return to make sure that the information is correct.
 If you make the membership payments yourself, report them on your tax return when you receive it for checking.

 Commuting expenses are also tax-deductible costs.
 You must report these costs yourself.